capejs/capejs/content/tutorials/capejs_primer/17_collection_agent1.md

 Said on rounding language of Rails, the property `basePath` corresponds to namespace.
 </div>

-The property `resourceName` means "resouce name" wrote above.
+The property `resourceName` means "resource name" wrote above.
 This value connects to the value of the property `basePath` when the collect agent creates URL of Ajax request.
 Also, it's used to acquire the array from JSON data that backs from API server as the key.

 ----